openSUSE/news-o-o/_posts/2013-11-04-sneak-peek-opensuse-13-1-what-we-have-for-plasma-desktop-users.markdown

 Unlike its most prominent competitors on Linux, KDE has a focus on users who spend large amounts of time computing.
 As it was [said by Ton](http://code.blender.org/index.php/2013/10/redefining-blender/), chairman of the Blender Foundation:

 <blockquote>_"If you choose to develop 3D tools to be easy to learn, you will make decisions to sacrifice speed and ease of use for frequent users.
-You will have to narrow down to a UI thatâ€™s optimal for generic (beginner) use cases more than for users who want to handle complexity and who have time for quality."_</blockquote>
+You will have to narrow down to a UI that’s optimal for generic (beginner) use cases more than for users who want to handle complexity and who have time for quality."_</blockquote>

 This is not only true for advanced 3D modeling applications but many more.
 Once you sit behind a desktop for 6 or 8 hours a day you care about having an efficient workflow so you can get your work done as quickly as possible.
 This requires a level of flexibility and configurability Plasma Desktop can uniquely offer.
 Adapting and providing more options to how the user works instead of forcing him/her in a fixed workflow is where KDE software excels at.
 Of course, ease of use and the flexibility required for efficient working are not always at odds and the KDE team is continuing to look for ways of making things **BOTH** easier and faster.